erikssource/jdbidemo/article/springbootandjdbi.md

 ## Conclusion

 I hope this has been a helpful look at using Jdbi to manage data in a Spring Boot application.
 Jdbi provides a useful middle step between using straight JDBC or JdbcTemplate and a full-fledged ORM like Hibernate.
-All of the source code and a markdown formatted version of the article are available at https://github.com/erikssource/jdbidemo
+All of the source code and a markdown formatted version of the article are available at

+TODO

-There's also many more features in Jdbi than this demo looks at, so visit https://jdbi.org to look through the documentation.
+There's also many more features in Jdbi than this demo looks at, so visit jdbi.org to look through the documentation.
 Happy coding!